Changelog

 Improved asset discovery and navigation

-To backup your projects, you can use the following commands:
+To back up your projects, you can use the following commands:

 $ cp -R ~/jxscout ~/jxscoutbak$ cp -R ~/.jxscout ~/.jxscoutbak